-It’s true that one definition of dreaming is “a series of thoughts and images that occur during sleep.”
+It’s true one definition of dreaming is “a series of thoughts and images that occur during sleep.”
 Dreaming is also defined as “the contemplation of something that might be the case.”

 Neither of these definitions is perfect.
 While science doesn’t know exactly why we dream, a fuller definition would incorporate the communication with the subconscious that occurs.
 You don’t necessarily have to be asleep for this communication to occur.
 This communication can go on while you’re awake very easily.